Browsing Tag

 “Left” (direction) in Lebanese Arabic

-In Lebanese Arabic, "Left" (the direction) is written using the Latin script as: Shmel Using the Arabic script, it is written as: شمال Listen to this word pronounced (audio) Examples in sentences or statements: …
+In Lebanese Arabic, "Left" (as in the direction) is written using the Latin script as: Shmel Using the Arabic script, it is written as: شمال Listen to this word pronounced (audio) Examples in sentences or statements:…

 “Please” in Lebanese Arabic